dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/cloud-build-and-view-your-docs.md

 pagination_next: null
 ---

-dbt enables you to generate documentation for your project and data warehouse, and renders the documentation in a website.
-For more information, see [Documentation](/docs/collaborate/documentation).
+dbt Cloud enables you to generate documentation for your project and data platform, rendering it as a website.
+The documentation is only updated with new information after a fully successful job run, ensuring accuracy and relevance.
+Refer to [Documentation](/docs/collaborate/documentation) for more details.

 ## Set up a documentation job